 Super Nintendo World is the world’s first Nintendo-themed land inside Universal Studios Japan in Osaka, Japan.
 Officially opening on March 18, 2021, this brand-new land is a Nintendo fan’s dream come true.

-This area packs a lot into a seemingly small space with two attractions: a restaurant, snack stand, character greetings, shops, and tons of interactive elements.
+This area packs into a seemingly small space with two attractions: a restaurant, snack stand, character greetings, shops, and many interactive elements.

 In our guide to Super Nintendo World, we’ll explain how to get into the land, what to expect for the rides, how the Power-Up Bands work, what food to eat, and practical tips to help you make the most out of your day.
 We share everything we learned during our hands-on experience.